vipulnaik/diet-exercise-health/notes/2024-01-27-unplanned-22-hour-fast.md

 of morning food consumption will probably be very helpful in avoiding the pangs of hunger I experienced at 8 PM, which would be close to the departure time of a late-evening/night-time flight.

+### Other symptoms

+I noticed a little more soreness of throat (though this didn't get in my way for my outside trip).
+I did try to deliberatel drink a bit more water, but probably didn't compensate enough for the lack of food.
+The soreness of throat was intermittent and returned to normal after I broke the fast.